I’m routinely accused of cherry picking information about climate change. I plead guilty, with the following 1,000-word disclaimer.

 I pick cherries because I see nobody else connecting the dots on climate change.
 I see nobody else making an honest effort to describe our predicament.
 So, by default, I’m The Connector.
 I collate, summarize, and synthesize information about climate change.
 And in the process of serving as host for the finest reality show on the Internet, I connect people, too.

 In return, I’m the dark-horse candidate for Golden Horseshoe liar of the year award.
 No, really: You can read all about it here.
 This planet has become so Orwellian that those who collate the facts and pass them along are hated as liars.

 I see plenty of support for denying the obvious.
+Almost everybody reading these words has a vested interest in not wanting to think about climate change, which helps explain why the climate-change deniers have won.
 According to a December 2013 paper in Climatic Change, the climate change counter-movement is funded to the tune of nearly a billion dollars each year.
 That’s just in the United States, where we continue to brag about our prowess in destroying the living planet long after a few of us recognized the irony in the following advertisement from Life magazine in 1962.
 The story is similar in other countries.

 How obvious is ongoing climate change induced by anthropogenic global warming?
 If you’re unwilling to look outside, consider the following graph from Climate Central.